Settlement Agreements & Compromise Agreements – How Much?

 - Get legal representation, evidence and witnesses.

+How much you would receive in a redundancy settlement agreement would depend greatly on your circumstances.
 If the redundancy is genuine and the selection process is fair, then all you’re technically entitled to is the statutory minimum, which you can find out more about in our redundancy article, rather than any kind of enhanced or ‘ex gratia’ payment.
 We see these difficult cases most often when there is a genuine economic reason for the redundancy, there are a number of people being made redundant, and there is an objective selection process (like a whole department is going).
-Even in these situations you can potentially volunteer to leave before the consultation, and ask your employer to pay you an amount in a settlement agreement equivalent to how much would you have earned had you stayed employed and dragged out the consultation process.
+Even in these situations you can potentially volunteer to leave before the consultation, and ask your employer to pay you an amount in a settlement agreement equivalent to how much you would have earned had you stayed employed and dragged out the consultation process.

 In practice however, employers will offer more than the minimum amount in the form of a settlement agreement, in order to facilitate your smooth exit, and paper over the cracks in their selection process.
 Read more about negotiating your redundancy package.
 If the redundancy is a complete sham, for example where your employer has fudged the results for personal reasons, then how much you should get will be similar to a dispute situation, as set out below.
 In that situation you should write to request information about the process, like whether you have been placed in a ‘pool’ for comparison with other colleagues, and if so, who the other colleagues in the pool are, and what are the selection criteria for deciding which employee is made redundant.

 If you’ve not been placed in a pool then ask what the business reason for selecting you is, and point out that there are other people who should have been placed in a pool with you based on their job function.
 You could put these points into a written grievance and submit it to your employer during the redundancy process, or you may have a right of appeal against your redundancy which you could envoke here.

 How much for my compromise agreement in a dispute?